 - Submit only one application.

-- Degree-seeking applicants (freshmen/first-year and transfer) may apply using any of the three available applications, even if you will need to start in our Intensive English Program (IEP).
-Note that the spring semester is not available on the Common App.
+- Degree-seeking applicants (first-year and transfer) may apply with either application, even if you will need to start in our Intensive English Program (IEP).

 2. $25 USD application fee